Caïman Fu

 Caïman Fu are a Québécois pop rock band founded in 2000 by Nicolas Grimard and Yves Manseau.
-They released their self-titled debut album in 2003, which was subsequently followed by Les Charmes du Quotidien ("the charms of the everyday") in fall 2005 and Drôle d'animal in 2008.
+They released their self-titled debut album in 2003, which was subsequently followed by Les Charmes du Quotidien ("The Charms of the Everyday") in the fall of 2005 and Drôle d'animal in 2008.

-In 2005 they were spokespersons for the first Salon of independent music of Quebec.
+In 2005, they were spokespersons for the first Salon of Independent Music of Quebec.
 They played at Francofolies in 2002 and 2003.